Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings: Results

 Smaller bandwidths typically provide less biased estimates of the local average treatment effect (LATE) of interest.
 However, there are some concerns with following this general rule in our context.
 Recall that our treatment is a blunt approximation of the underlying effect of advertising spend which ramps up and ramps down in the weeks before the shutoff.
-The bluntness of the treatment can be seen as the slope of the local linear regression in the pre-shutoff period changes from negative to positive as the bandwidth increases.
-As such, the smallest bandwidths here may not provide the best estimate of the counterfactuals of interest.
+Local linear fits in Web Appendix~A show that the pre-shutoff slope changes from negative to positive as bandwidth increases, so the smallest bandwidths here may not provide the best estimate of the counterfactuals of interest.
 Moreover, as we mentioned earlier, there were likely to be some persistent effects of advertising in the previous days that take time to fully decay.
-We begin to see evidence of persistent effects by observing the slope of the local linear regression after the shutoff.
-Regardless of the choice of bandwidth, the slope is always negative, suggesting that the effects of advertising lasted beyond the shutoff and ramped down over time.
+Local linear fits also show negative post-shutoff slopes across bandwidths, suggesting that the effects of advertising lasted beyond the shutoff and ramped down over time.

 Taking the above concerns into account, we considered the medium-bandwidth Local Constant results to be the most credible estimates of a shutoff effect.
-The point estimates of the medium-bandwidth results suggest that shutting off spend decreases organic installs by about 29.5\%, slightly higher than our DiD estimate of 24.3\%.
+The point estimates of the medium-bandwidth results suggest that shutting off spend decreases organic installs by about 27\%.
 Recall, however, that GameSpace shifted much of the spend forward before the global shutoff, thereby inflating the amount of spending that occurred before the shutoff.
-Thus, while our DiD estimates compare normal spend to no spend, our ES model estimates compare high spend to no spend.
-As such, we found our ES results in line with our prior DiD results.
+Thus, our event study estimates compare elevated pre-shutoff spend to near-zero spend during the shutoff.